‘To All The Boys I’ve Loved Before’ Star Noah Centineo Reveals The Qualities His Ideal Woman Must Have

 “Someone who takes care of themselves and someone honest.
 Those are really the two big things for me,” he revealed.

-What exactly does he mean by “someone who takes care of themselves”?
+What exactly does he mean by “someone who takes care of themselves?”

 Centineo considers it to be a huge “turn off” when a woman doesn’t take care of herself “mentally, emotionally, hygiene or like just feeling good.”

-When it comes to “someone honest”, this trait is pretty self-explanatory, but basically, Centineo wants a woman who has no problems being transparent.
+When it comes to “someone honest,” this trait is pretty self-explanatory, but basically, Centineo wants a woman who has no problems being transparent.

 So, if a woman is one that “shuts down and is passive aggressive as opposed to someone who could communicate how they feel,” chances are Centineo isn’t going to be interested.